mdhumphries/AplysiaAttractorAnalysis/README.md

 ### Getting started

 Many scripts were written to separately analyse each of the three stimulation sets (da01, da02, da03).
+Each will thus analyse the set (e.g. da01) specified by the user across all 10 preparations.
+Some summary scripts load all 30 recordings together

 The top-level function DataSet_Properties.m does the basic analysis used by the majority of other scripts.
 Run this first.